maku303/kwasonator/README.md

 # kwasonator

-Synthesizer with QT GUI for video processing
+Synthesizer with QT GUI for rt video processing

+## Features:
+- advanced slit scan effects with masks for each color component
+- postfilters

 ## Requirements:
 - Qt 5